Foundry SQL is generally a subset of Spark SQL with ANSI compliance.

 [ LIMIT { ALL | expression } [ OFFSET expression ] ]

-Where named_expression is:
+Where named_expression is one of:

 expression [ AS alias ]